 Finally, two control losses are labelled as PI for parametric instabilities, an optomechanical phenomenon due to the interaction between optical and mechanical modes of the detector and that had been observed at LIGO in 2015 before finally being seen in Virgo as well in January 2020 [62].
 If not mitigated, a PI can make control systems saturate in a deterministic way (meaning that the saturation will consistently reoccur as long as the detector remains in a configuration favourable for its appearance and growth), thus impacting the detector duty cycle.
-Moreover, it is impossible to predict exactly what combinations of the instrument parameters will lead
+Moreover, it is impossible to predict exactly what combinations of the instrument parameters will lead to a PI.
+Therefore, a dedicated simulation framework has been developed to estimate the susceptibility of Virgo to PIs during O3, for O4, and beyond [63].

-Fast Control losses Actuation saturation DARM control inaccuracy Power loss in sidebands Arm power asymmetry Likely missing data Automation decision Others Total 173 85 77 22 4 10 23 64 (11%) 458 (76%)
+Fast Actuation saturation DARM Power Arm Likely Automation decision kely Automation

+unlocks control loss in power missing Others Total

+diffocks inaccuracy sidebands asymmetry data

+173 85 77 22 4 10 23 64 458

+110 00 89 11 22 4 10 23 (11%) (76%)

-Table A3: Breakout of control losses by category.
+Table A3: Breakout by category of control losses not tagged as sure.
 64 (about 11% of the total number of control losses recorded in Science mode during the O3 Virgo run) control losses have not been accurately classified, either because none of the tested hypothesis seemed to match the recorded data or because too many hypothesis were found matching, making their classification unconclusive.
 Further studies will be done when pre-O4 control losses data become available, in order to make the current classification more complete.